 With “Sandy Screw Ya“, Sandler delivered a clever and funny parody of Leonard Cohen’s classic “Hallelujah”.

-Paul Shaffer (of Late Show with David Letterman fame) supported Sandler on piano and vocals, but it was the comedian himself that not only presented the crowd with a unique message in support of those affected by Sandy, but also found ways to deliver plenty of comedic jabs against many sports figures with New York ties, from Alex Rodriguez, to Mark Sanchez and more.
+Paul Shaffer (of Late Show with David Letterman fame) supported Sandler on piano and vocals.
+Meanwhile, it was Sandler that presented the crowd with a unique message in support of those affected by Sandy.
+He found ways to deliver plenty of comedic jabs against many sports figures with New York ties.
+That list included Alex Rodriguez and Mark Sanchez, among others.

 But enough about Sandler, see the song for yourself.

-All in all, the concert was easily the best piece of television that i’ve seen all week, and here’s hoping that the Robin Hood Foundation was able to raise tons of cash for those in need.
+All in all, the concert was easily the best piece of television that I’ve seen all week.
+Here’s hoping that the Robin Hood Foundation was able to raise tons of cash for those in need.